xiaozhenyou/jupyterbook/_sources/index.md

-# Executable Book Template
+# Supplementary Results for Papers

-This Jupyter Book contains supplemental code and visualizations for the following project:
+# Credit are from Shawn's Executable Book Template

 <blockquote>Rhoads, S. A. (2021).
 An executable notebook template to enhance interactivity with research objects: An Example Citation.
 The Journal of Examples.</blockquote>
 <br>